mpt-bootcamp/monitor/docs/LAB2.md

 > Notification Method: Slack or Mattermost
 > Webhook-URL: https://hooks.slack.com/services/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

+Click the **Save** button to save.

 ![Slack Notification](images/check-mk-add-slack-1.png)
 ![Slack Notification](images/check-mk-slack-1.png)
 ![Slack Notification](images/check-mk-slack-2.png)

-**Configuring a service check to test the notification**
+**Changing the Number of Thread service threshold**

-In this step, we will change the threshold
+In this step, we will change the threshold parameters of the "Number of Threads" service

 1. From WATO, select "Hosts->Services" to open the list of services.
 2. Click the "View and edit the parameters for this services" icon next to the "Number of Threads" service check to open the service parameters view.